RESIN CALCULATOR for art & surface coating projects

 Resin estimate for TUMBLERS

 For beginners 1ml of resin per oz of cup (with no glitter or texture), is suggested amount of resin to use.
-ArtWorks is the resin most of our customers use on their cups due to the thicker viscosity, but Liquid Diamonds can be used as well.
-Liquid Diamonds is just thinner viscosity (so take that in to account when trying to cover a cup).
+ArtWorks or iCoat Countertop Epoxy (regular or medium viscosity) can be used on cups due to the thicker viscosity.
+Liquid Diamonds can be used as well, but it is thinner viscosity and may require more layers (so take that in to account when trying to cover a cup), and will take longer to cure.

 On a 20oz tumbler, you can expect to use roughly 25-30ml, depending on the type of glitter used.

 **Chunky glitter takes more resin.
-Some tumbler makers like to use anywhere from 2-3 coats of ArtWorks, but chunky glitter usually is 3 coats for the nicest finish.
+Some tumbler makers like to use anywhere from 2-3 coats of ArtWorks or iCoat Countertop resin, but chunky glitter usually is 3 coats for the nicest finish.